Psychopathography of Adolf Hitler: Critique

-Some authors have described Hitler as a cynical manipulator or a fanatic, but denied that he was seriously mentally disturbed; among them are the British historians Ian Kershaw, Hugh Trevor-Roper, Alan Bullock, and A. J. P. Taylor, and, more recently, the German psychiatrist Manfred Lütz.
-Ian Kershaw has concluded that Hitler had no major psychotic disorders and was not clinically insane.
-The American psychologist Glenn D. Walters wrote in 2000: "Much of the debate about Hitler's long-term mental health is probably questionable, because even if he had suffered from significant psychiatric problems, he attained the supreme power in Germany rather in spite of these difficulties than through them."
+Some authors have described Hitler as a cynical manipulator or a fanatic, but denied that he was seriously mentally disturbed; among them are British historians Ian Kershaw, Hugh Trevor-Roper, Alan Bullock, and A. J. P. Taylor, and, more recently, German psychiatrist Manfred Lütz.
+Kershaw has concluded that Hitler had no major psychotic disorders and was not clinically insane.
+American psychologist Glenn D. Walters wrote in 2000: "Much of the debate about Hitler's long-term mental health is probably questionable, because even if he had suffered from significant psychiatric problems, he attained the supreme power in Germany rather in spite of these difficulties than through them."

 Erik H. Erikson (1950)

-The psychoanalyst and developmental psychologist Erik Erikson included a chapter about Adolf Hitler in his 1950 book, Childhood and Society.
+Psychoanalyst and developmental psychologist Erik Erikson included a chapter about Hitler in his 1950 book, Childhood and Society.
 Erikson referred to Hitler as an "histrionic and hysterical adventurer" and believed there was evidence of an undissolved Oedipus complex in his self-portrayals.
 Nonetheless, he believed that Hitler was such an actor that his self-expression could not be measured with conventional diagnostic tools.
-Although Hitler had possibly been showing certain psychopathology, he dealt with this in an extremely controlled fashion and utilized it purposefully.
+Although Hitler had possibly been showing certain psychopathology, he dealt with this in an extremely controlled fashion and utilised it purposefully.

 Terry L. Brink (1974)

 Terry Brink, a student of Alfred Adler, published an essay The case of Hitler (1975) in which he, similar to the above-mentioned authors, concluded that after a conscientious evaluation of all records there is not sufficient evidence that Hitler had a mental disorder.
-Many of Hitler's behaviors must be understood as attempts to overcome a difficult childhood.
+Many of Hitler's behaviours must be understood as attempts to overcome a difficult childhood.
 However, many of the documents and statements that have been quoted in order to prove a mental illness were to be considered untrustworthy.
 Too strong consideration has been given, for example, to Allied propaganda and to fabrications of people who have tried to distance themselves from Hitler for personal reasons.

 Frederick Redlich (1998)

-One of the most comprehensive Hitler pathographies comes from the neurologist and psychiatrist Frederick Redlich.
-Redlich, who emigrated from Austria in 1938 to the United States, is considered one of the founders of American social psychiatry.
-In his 1998 published work Hitler: Diagnosis of a Destructive Prophet, on which he worked for 13 years, Redlich came to believe that Hitler had indeed shown enough paranoia and defense mechanisms in order to "fill a psychiatric textbook with it", but that he was probably not mentally disturbed.
-Hitler's paranoid delusions "could be seen as symptoms of a mental disorder, but the largest part of the personality worked normal."
+One of the most comprehensive Hitler pathographies comes from neurologist and psychiatrist Frederick Redlich.
+Redlich, who emigrated from Austria in 1938 to the U.S., is considered one of the founders of American social psychiatry.
+In his 1998 published work Hitler: Diagnosis of a Destructive Prophet, on which he worked for 13 years, Redlich came to believe that Hitler had indeed shown enough paranoia and defence mechanisms in order to "fill a psychiatric textbook with it", but that he was probably not mentally disturbed.
+Hitler's paranoid beliefs "could be seen as symptoms of a mental disorder, but the largest part of the personality worked normal."
 Hitler "knew what he was doing and he did it with pride and enthusiasm."

 Hans-Joachim Neumann, Henrik Eberle (2009)

-After two years of study – of the diaries of Theodor Morell among others –, the physician Hans-Joachim Neumann and the historian Henrik Eberle published in 2009 their joint book War Hitler krank? ("Was Hitler sick?"), in which they concluded: "For a medically objectified mental illness of Hitler there is no evidence".
+After two years of study – of the diaries of Theodor Morell among others – physician Hans-Joachim Neumann and historian Henrik Eberle published in 2009 their joint book War Hitler krank? ("Was Hitler sick?"), in which they concluded: "For a medically objectified mental illness of Hitler there is no evidence".